When data is loaded into MySQL HeatWave, it is partitioned by the table

 The index must start with 1.

-An index value cannot be repeated in the same table.
-For example, you cannot assign an index value of 2 to more than one column in the same table.
+Each column must have an unique index value.
+For example, you cannot assign the index value of 2 to more than one column in the same table.

 The following example shows multiple columns defined as data placement keys.
 Although a primary key is defined, data is partitioned by the data placement keys, which are prioritized over the primary key.